Square POS offers the best iPad POS app on the market. It has a slick, streamlined iPad service and works for businesses

 Do I need an On-Premise POS System or a Cloud-Based POS System?

-An on-premise POS system is not connected to the internet: It must be updated and maintained manually, often by a dedicated IT employee.
-A cloud-based POS system “lives” in the internet: All the POS software and data is backed up online, and can be updated by the vendor who hosts the software.
+We’d choose a cloud-based POS system.
+All the POS software and data is backed up online, and can be updated by the vendor who hosts the software.

 What Is the Industry Average for POS Software Pricing?

 Next Steps for Getting an iPad POS System

-Take a few minutes to use our comparison tool, where we'll ask you a few quick questions about your business, and match you up with the best iPad POS system.
+The easiest way to find the best iPad POS system for your business is by filling in our easy comparison tool.
+We’ll ask you a few quick questions about your business and match you up with the perfect iPad POS system.

 Tech.co is reader-supported.
 Using Tech.co's comparison form, you can receive quotes from various suppliers, tailored to the needs of your business.
 If you enter into a contract with a provider, we may receive a payment for the introduction.
 Equally, if you make a purchase through the links on our site, we may earn a commission from the retailers of the products we have reviewed.
 This helps Tech.co to provide free advice and reviews.
 It carries no additional cost to you, and doesn’t affect our editorial independence.